Quantitative statistical properties of two-dimensional partially hyperbolic systems

-The second term is estimated in the same way, using the inductive assumption.
-The first statement of the Lemma then follows using this in \eqref{eq:P-alpha-last estimate}.\\ We are left with the special case $t=2$, for $\alpha=(\alpha_1, \alpha_2)$,\footnote{ We use the following notation: $\Phi_1$ equals the third line from the bottom, the other $\Phi_i$ are, ordered, the terms in the second line from the bottom.}
+\end{prop} \begin{proof} We use the same notation of Proposition \ref{operator bound rho norm} and of its proof, where the cases $t=0$ and $t=1$ have already been handled.
+The special case $t=2$ corresponds to $\alpha=(\alpha_1, \alpha_2)$,\footnote{ We use the following notation: $\Phi_1$ equals the third line from the bottom, the other $\Phi_i$ are, ordered, the terms in the second line from the bottom.}

 We then want to integrate the above terms along the curve $\nu$ against a test function $\varphi\in \cC^2$.
 Recalling that the coefficients of the differential operators $A^{\alpha_j}_n$ have $\cC^r$ norm bounded by $\|(DF^{n})^{-1}\|_{\cC^r}$, we thus have